 The Position of Adjectives in a Sentence

-In order to ensure that you have a properly formed and grammatically correct sentence, it is important to position the adjectives in the correct place.
+To ensure that you have a properly formed and grammatically correct sentence, it is important to position the adjectives in the correct place.
 We are now going to take a look at where the adjective should be placed within a sentence in order to make it sound as authentic as possible.

 An attribute adjective is placed before the noun it is modifying.
 Let’s take a look at some examples of this.